Skip to content

 16. Go Camping

 Camping at the Grand Canyon is a great way to connect with nature.
-The canyon has 4 established camping sites: 3 on the South Rim and 1 on the North Rim.
-The North Rim site is closed during the winter months, while the South Rim sites are open year-round.
+The canyon has four established camping sites: three on the South Rim and one on the North Rim.
+The North Rim site is closed during winter, while the South Rim sites are open year-round.
 Reservations are required for these sites.

 There are also camping sites deep within the Grand Canyon that you have to hike to.
-For these sites, you must submit a permit application and cannot stay longer than 2 nights.
+You must submit a permit application for these sites and cannot stay longer than 2 nights.
 These campsites are perfect for those who want to be fully surrounded by nature.

 Grand Canyon 2